lsuits/lsu-local_feature_request/README.md

 ## Contributing

-Feel free to report an problems or issues on the [issue tracker][issues].
+Feel free to report any problems or issues on the [issue tracker][issues].

 Patches are welcome, but github pull requests are prefered.